multiplexcuriosus/monkey_robot_codebase/README.md

 ![virtual_joints_in_sa](https://github.com/multiplexcuriosus/monkey_robot_codebase/assets/50492539/d13b2786-2f2d-4cb3-a9d1-381b475a8d9a)

 12. In **Planning groups**:

 a.
-By clicking on "Add group" you can add new planning groups.
+Add new planning groups by clicking on "Add group".

 b. **Important:** For the "Kinematic Solver" choose the "kdl_kinematics_plugin"